jyn514/jyn514.github.io/content/tokens-too-cheap-to-meter.md

 [^6]: This is unusually efficient for hardware; server software is tuned for throughput, not efficiency, so it likely takes an order of magnitude more power for the same tool execution.

 [^7]: I use "AI" instead of "LLM" intentionally here: there are new machine learning classifiers such as Jev which are not LLMs but are still comparable in capability.

+[^8]: The original version of this section incorrectly compared "cost of running a single task in 2026" with "cost of running the full benchmark suite in 2025".
+It has since been corrected.
+Even in the time since I published this post, several new models have been released that are cheaper and smarter on the Pareto frontier, so the corrected 2026 chart has slightly different data than the original post.